carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/03-using-packages-and-channels.md

 > more explicitly links the channel being used to install a particular package.
 >
 > ~~~
-> $ conda install conda-forge::tensorflow --name my-computer-vision-project
+> $ conda install conda-forge::tensorflow --name computer-vision-project
 > ~~~
 > {: .language-bash}
 >
-> Create a new folder `my-final-project` in `~/Desktop/introduction-to-conda-for-data-scientists` and repeat the
+> Create a new folder `final-project` in `~/Desktop/introduction-to-conda-for-data-scientists` and repeat the
 > previous exercise using this alternative syntax to install `python`, `jupyterlab`, and `matplotlib` from the
 > `conda-forge` channel and `pytorch` and `torchvision` from the `pytorch` channel.
 >